-There’s a lot of truth in what they say – blondes do have more fun.
-But getting there can be more pain than it is a pleasure.
+There’s a lot of truth in what they say – blondes have more fun.
+But getting there can be more painful than it is a pleasure.
 There is a reason we recommend against bleaching hair at home – it opens up hair to a world of damage—and that’s only if everything goes right!
 But don’t despair.
 There are plenty of things you can do to have healthy bleached hair.

 What is Hair Bleaching?